Natural and Effective Pond Algae Control Methods

 Pond Algae Management Best Practices

-It’s been a long winter and spring is here!
-With steady, warm temperatures present, we again have to worry about the threat of nuisance pond algae blooms.
-Year round pond maintenance and a proactive approach using natural methods to restore ecological balance are the preferred methods to significantly help reduce the prevalence of algae blooms in your lakes, ponds and stormwater basins.
-Here are some recommended environmentally friendly and effective algae control methods used to promote attractive and healthy lakes and ponds in your community:
+As warm temperatures rise, the threat of nuisance pond algae blooms returns.
+Year-round pond maintenance and a proactive approach using natural methods to restore ecological balance are the preferred methods to significantly help reduce the prevalence of algae blooms in your lakes, ponds, and stormwater basins.

-The main goal of a successful algae control plan is to limit and reduce the nutrients in the water that can cause unwanted algae growth.
-Avoid grass clippings, leaves, fertilizer and other nutrient loaded organic debris from getting into your water body.
 Limit mowing around the edges of your lake or pond to help establish a protective vegetative buffer.
-You can plant beneficial vegetation in and around the edges of your lake or pond to stabilize the bank, help reduce erosion areas and keep nutrients from entering the waterbody.
+You can plant beneficial vegetation in and around the edges of your lake or pond to stabilize the bank, help reduce erosion areas, and keep nutrients from entering the waterbody.
 Aquatic plants such as pickerelweed, sedges, and rushes often add beauty as well as provide nutrient absorption to a shallow area within a body of water that is partially wet.

 Biological augmentation can significantly improve pond water quality by utilizing naturally occurring microbes and enzymes that aid in the maintenance of healthy water ecosystems.
 The dosing of these naturally-occurring micro-organisms boosts the natural populations in your ponds, helping to further reduce the accumulation of nutrients and organic sludge, thus removing the primary food source for the algae.